 prevalence: The number or proportion (of cases, instances, and so forth) in a population at a given time.
 In relation to cancer, refers to the number of people alive who had been diagnosed with cancer in a prescribed period (usually 1, 5, 10 or 26 years).
 Compare with incidence.

 principal diagnosis: The diagnosis established after study to be chiefly responsible for occasioning an episode of patient care (hospitalisation), an episode of residential care or an attendance at the health care establishment.

 protective factors: Factors that enhance the likelihood of positive outcomes and lessen the chance of negative consequences from exposure to risk.

-rank: A term that describes one’s position in the ADF operational hierarchy.
-Analysis by rank is often presented for two broad groups: commissioned officer, and all ranks other than commissioned officer.
+rank: One’s position in the ADF operational hierarchy.
+Analysis by rank is often presented for two broad groups: commissioned officer, and all ranks (Sailor, Other Ranks or Airman/Airwoman Rank) other than commissioned officer.

 rate: One number (the numerator) divided by another number (the denominator).
 The numerator is commonly the number of events in a specified time.
 The denominator is the population “at risk” of the event.
 Rates (crude rates, age-specific rates and age-standardised – see age-standardisation) are generally multiplied by a number such as 100,000 to create whole numbers.